 Arthéon of Fargöth

-Jumped at the Call: He got the job offer just around the time he was relizing that giving up on his previous commitements also left him not really knowing what to do as a solitary player.
+- Jumped at the Call: He got the job offer just around the time he was realizing that giving up on his previous commitements also left him with not much to do during the day.

-Wild Card: Is one by design, as he can temporarily ally whith players if it can help him accomplish his goal.
+- Wild Card: He's one by design, as he can temporarily ally whith players if it can help him accomplish his goal.

-Super-Stoic Shopkeeper: A varaition is seen in the comic.
+- Super-Stoic Shopkeeper: A variation is seen in the comic.
 His reaction to having a stuffed monster resurrected in his shop and said monster attacking his customers ?
 Trying to sell the customers healing items.
 When Omega Zell points it out, his aswer is that he already sold to worse.